Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 // TODO: Link to Onboarding Checklist.

-For the prosumer template workflow, this the final user redirection.
+For the prosumer template workflow, this is the final user redirection.
 You can configure the page where you want to redirect the user at the [Onboarding Checklist](#).
 Thrivestack will redirect the user to this page.

-With this redirection ThriveStack will also set the authentication token in the Cookie specific to you app domain.
+With this redirection, ThriveStack will also set the authentication token in the Cookie specific to your app domain.

 :::note
 After this point, ThriveStack will:
 - Store the leads
-- Send Welcome Email to the user
+- Send a Welcome Email to the user

 You would have the access to:
 - PLG CRM